Jasmine Parker, a full-time flight attendant for a major airline is explaining the vanishing glamorous and exciting face of flying.

 However, there are still some passengers who feel a degree of awe around flying.
 Flights to big holiday destinations, like Orlando, usually get impromptu applause on landing, which I find charmingly naïve.

-But actually, it is remarkable that two people, sitting upfront of a 300tonne machine, can project it into the sky, across the Atlantic and land on the other side – a feat undoubtedly applause-worthy and exciting.
+But actually, it is remarkable that two people, sitting up front of a 300-tonne machine, can project it into the sky, across the Atlantic, and land on the other side.
+This is a feat undoubtedly applause-worthy and exciting.

 And though the flight attendant role is more demanding nowadays, surely any day-job that starts in one country and ends sipping cocktails in another is considerably more glamorous than the average working day.

-What’s your opinion on how flying was considered more glamorous and exciting in “the old era” of flying?
+What’s your opinion on “The Golden Era” of flying?
 Your comments are welcomed here!

-All images: Our deepest gratitude to former Continental flight attendant Gentleman “Kiwi” and his colleagues for making these pictures available from the CAL collection.
+All images: Our deepest gratitude to former Continental flight attendant Gentleman “Kiwi” for making these pictures available.